torik42/YaLafi/README.md

   The given Python module has to provide a function 'modify\_parameters(parms)' receiving the parameter object 'parms', compare the example in [definitions.py](definitions.py).
-- Environments of type 'enumerate' do not yet generate numbered labels.
 - Default language is English.
 It is also used for an unknown language.

-Number of effective code lines (without blank and pure comment lines) is around 1000 for Tex2txt/tex2txt.py and 1200 for yalafi/\*.py in total.
+Number of effective code lines (without blank and pure comment lines) is around 1050 for Tex2txt/tex2txt.py and 1300 for yalafi/\*.py in total.

 [Back to top](#yalafi-yet-another-latex-filter)